-Hire a law firm with a proven history of success, attorneys who care about their clients, and recognition from acclaimed legal organizations, such as Avvo and Martindale-Hubbell.
+Hire a law firm with a proven history of success, wrongful death attorneys who care about their clients, and recognition from acclaimed legal organizations, such as Avvo and Martindale-Hubbell.
 The Fine Law Firm checks all these boxes and more.
-We are a premier personal injury and wrongful death firm in Albuquerque with the case results to show our commitment to the client.
+We are a premier personal injury and wrongful death firm in Albuquerque, NM with the case results to show our commitment to the client.
 People trust us for wrongful death claim representation for the following reasons:

 - We prioritize creating close relationships with clients.

 - We pay strong attention to detail.

 - Our firm has a 99% success rate representing victims of personal injury.

 - We have a reputation as leaders in law.

-- We are trial lawyers with experience going against large corporations.
+- We are a legal team of trial lawyers with experience going against large corporations.

 The Albuquerque wrongful death attorneys at The Fine Law Firm want what’s best for your family after the tragic loss of a loved one.
 Although we know a win in the courtroom is small recompense for the death of a family member, we also know how important the results we achieve are for clients and their families.
 We want to help you hold the at-fault party accountable for his/her actions.
 We also obtain the money your family needs during this difficult time.
 Learn more about us.

 Why Do You Need a Wrongful Death Lawyer?

 New Mexico wrongful death claims involve many complex laws, including strict statutes of limitations and rules regarding who may file.
 A wrongful death lawyer in Albuquerque can help you navigate these laws and obtain a positive outcome for your case.
 Hiring an attorney takes the burden of proving your claim off your shoulders, so you can focus on spending time with your loved ones.
 While your lawyer takes care of the legalities of your case, you can continue going to work, focusing on family, on looking toward the future.